MicrosoftDocs/azure-cloud-services-files/Scripts/cloud-services-continuous-delivery/readme.md

+# ARCHIVED

 > The script in this folder was taken from the following article which has now been retired.
 The article was located at https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-dotnet-continuous-delivery and was retired on 02/13/2018.
 The article has been reproduced here to give the script context.
-Neither the article nor the script have been validated or verified.
+Neither the article nor the script have been verified as working.
 >
 >**USE AT YOUR OWN RISK**